aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/remove-hidden-text-from-document/_index.md

----
+﻿---
 title: Remove Hidden Text from Document
-description: "Aspose.Words for .NET allows you to remove hidden text from a document easily and fast instead of using Open XML SDK."
+description: "Aspose.Words for .NET enables you to remove hidden text from a document easily and fast instead of using Open XML SDK."
 type: docs
 weight: 150
 url: /net/remove-hidden-text-from-document/